 Poetry is typically not something my 6th grade students looked forward to studying.
 One way we navigate poetry is through choral reading.
 Choral reading can be done with any text, but it works especially well with poems.
 Choral reading is reading a text in unison as a whole group.
 When we choral read, strong readers and less confident readers blend in together as we navigate unfamiliar text.
 I find that it helps my students build fluency, confidence, and motivation to tackle text independently.

 We read together because it makes us stronger and more confident when we navigate text on our own.

 Tip #5: Word Work

 This may seem silly, but friendly competition really gets my students inspired and motivated.
-With Speed Spelling, we tackle studying spelling words and fluency all in one when students speed read through their word list.
+With Speed Spelling, we tackle studying spelling words and fluency all at once when students speed read through their word list.

 Because my students have twenty spelling words each week and little studying takes place outside of the classroom, this is a fun way to get eyes on the words.
-Partner students, have the person on the right go first, start a timer and give students 10-20 seconds to read through their list as quickly as possible.
-The partner that reads through the list most accurately, and the quickest, wins.
+Partner students, have the person on the right go first, start a timer, and give students 10-20 seconds to read through their list as quickly as possible.
+The partner that reads through the list most accurately and quickest wins.
 They don’t have to win anything other than a high five, but they are reviewing their words and reading aloud quickly.
 WIN!
 WIN!